GustavoCig/smartbee-mosquitto-mysql-interface/README.md

 # Introduction
 Small python script meant to interface between a Mosquitto broker and a MySQL Database.

+Current scripts works by creating a connection to the MySQL DB and to the Mosquitto broker while subscribing to predefined topics.
+After subscribing, the script forwards each message received to it's according method, following a predefined computation, which them, adds the messages payload to the database.

 # Configuration
 Before using the script, needs to be defined a `config.py` file to define your system's constants.